Frozen orbit: Lunar frozen orbits

+Low orbits

 Through a study of many lunar orbiting satellites, scientists have discovered that most low lunar orbits (LLO) are unstable.
 Four frozen lunar orbits have been identified at 27°, 50°, 76°, and 86° inclination.
 NASA described this in 2006:

 Lunar mascons make most low lunar orbits unstable ...
 As a satellite passes 50 or 60 miles overhead, the mascons pull it forward, back, left, right, or down, the exact direction and magnitude of the tugging depends on the satellite's trajectory.
 Absent any periodic boosts from onboard rockets to correct the orbit, most satellites released into low lunar orbits (under about 60 miles or 100 km) will eventually crash into the Moon. ...
 [There are] a number of 'frozen orbits' where a spacecraft can stay in a low lunar orbit indefinitely.
 They occur at four inclinations: 27°, 50°, 76°, and 86°"—the last one being nearly over the lunar poles.
 The orbit of the relatively long-lived Apollo 15 subsatellite PFS-1 had an inclination of 28°, which turned out to be close to the inclination of one of the frozen orbits—but less fortunate PFS-2 had an orbital inclination of only 11°.